Get Your Texas Medical Marijuana Card Online - Fast CURT Approval

 Get Approved and Registered

-Once approved, your physician adds your name to the Compassionate Use Registry of Texas (CURT) — the state’s official database.
+Once approved, your physician adds your name and prescription to the Compassionate Use Registry of Texas (CURT) - the state’s official cannabis program.

 Fill Your Prescription